Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Appendix

 \subsection{Simulation Details}

-We provide MD simulation details in Table \ref{table:simulation-parameters}.
-All systems considered in this work are simulated with a Nose-Hoover thermostat.
-All simulation parameters are chosen to be consistent with prior literature \cite{md17, md22, fu2022forces}.
+We provide MD simulation details in Supplementary Table \ref{table:simulation-parameters}. \addtwo{During training,} all systems \removetwo{considered in this work} are simulated with a Nose-Hoover thermostat. \addtwo{During evaluation, either a Nose-Hoover or Langevin thermostat is used based on whichever one yields better stability}.
+Thermostat parameters are chosen to be consistent with prior literature \citep{md17, md22, fu2022forces}: for Nose-Hoover simulations, the temperature coupling constant is set to 20 fs, and for Langevin simulations, the friction coefficient is set to 0.1 ps$^{-1}$.

+\addtwo{For simulating water in the NPT ensemble at 300K and 1 atm, we employ the Berendsen barostat with temperature and pressure coupling times of 20 fs and 2 ps respectively.
+We limit the per-timestep change in momentum and volume to 10\% and 1\% respectively to prevent instabilities resulting from large fluctuations.
+We found the Berendsen barostat to be more stable than combined Parinello-Rahman and Nose-Hoover dynamics, which would be the more conventional choice for NPT simulations with standard potentials.
+We speculate that this may be due to qualitative differences in the behavior of ML potentials compared to classical or \textit{ab-initio} potentials, and these differences warrant further investigation in the future. }